Kelv04/Software-Requirements/SRS.md

 7. If Carpool Offer is valid, then ride options will be listed and visible to riders.
 8. If Carpool Offer is invalid, then an error message will pop out and guide user to correct input.

-3.1.5 Student/Staff View Available Parking
+3.1.6 Student/Staff View Available Parking

 **Sequence Diagram**

+Figure 3.1.6 Sequence Diagram for Student / Staff View Available Parking

 1. Authentication and Verification
 2. The system assure user logged in and verified as an active members, whether it is student or staff.